manumanoj0010/Javascript-Applications/README.md

 # Javascript-Applications
-This repository contains some mini projects of javascript or you can call it as javascript applications.
+This repository contains some mini projects of javascript or you can call it javascript applications.
 These are made with pure javascript without the help of any frameworks and librarys.

 #### List of Applications